 - How much will whole body donation cost (specifically, what are the costs of transportation and cremation)?

-- Will I have the option of donating my corneas?
+- Will I have the option of donating my organs, eyes, or tissues for transplantation?

 - Will my body remain in the region of Oregon and Southwest Washington?

-- Do you make available a complete listing of programs, companies, or institutions to which you supply tissues?
+- Do you make available a complete listing of programs, companies, or institutions to which you supply?